Location & Position

 • Related to stomach, esophagus, and heart

-• Fissure for ligamentum teres on its visceral surface
+• Fissure for ligamentum teres on visceral surface

 3. Quadrate Lobe